gsbdarc/rcpedia/docs/_user_guide/best_practices_monitor_usage.md

 ## Monitoring Compute with `htop`
 One easy method of getting a quick snapshot of your CPU and memory usage is via the `htop` command line tool.
 Running `htop` shows usage graphs and a process list that is sortable by user, top CPU, top RAM, and other metrics.
 Please use this tool liberally to monitor your resource usage, especially if you are running multiprocessing code on shared systems for the first time.

-You can toggle between a threaded view of processes by pressing ++t++ -- here is sample `htop` output in threaded mode.
+You can toggle to a threaded view of processes by pressing ++t++.
+Below is a sample of `htop` output in threaded mode.

 ![resource monitoring during parallel run](/assets/images/monitor_htop_r_8_cores.png)

-!!! warning "Jobs may be automatically killed"
+!!! danger "Jobs may be automatically killed"
     Note that jobs that exceed user limits may be terminated automatically to preserve the integrity of the system.

 ## User Limits and Multiprocessing

-Per our [Community Guidelines](/_policies/user_limits){target="_blank"}, CPU usage should always be limited based on system size.
+Per our [User Limits](/_policies/user_limits){target="_blank"}, CPU usage should always be limited based on system size.
 When working with implicitly or explicitly *multiprocessed* code, care must be taken to ensure your code does not use every available processor.
 Please refer to our [Best Practices in R](/_user_guide/best_practices_r/){target="_blank"} and [Parallel Processing in Python](/_user_guide/best_practices_parallel_processing_python/){target="_blank"} articles for information about how to limit resource consumption when using parallel packages in those languages.

-Be sure to monitoring your processes, particularly when using a new package, to verify that you are using the expected number of cores.
+Be sure to monitor your processes, particularly when using a new package, to verify that you are using the expected number of cores.

 ## Monitoring Disk Usage
 Personal home directories have a 50 GB quota, while faculty project directories on [ZFS](/_user_guide/storage){target="_blank"} are much larger.